mayu-live/framework/README.md

 ## Templating

-Mayu uses [Rux](https://github.com/camertron/rux) provides a JSX-like syntax, so that you can write components like this:
+Mayu uses [Rux](https://github.com/camertron/rux) to provide a JSX-like syntax, so you can write components like this:

 ```
 def render